Arcadia-Science/arcadia-computational-training/docs/CONTRIBUTING.md

 Sometimes lesson material belongs better in a different repository or we'll cover open lessons developed by other organizations such as [The Carpentries](https://carpentries.org/).
 When this is the case, link to the lesson material in the `overview.md` document.
 The lesson will not be rendered on the computational training website, but it will be linked and discoverable from there.

+## Attribution

+This document was inspired by [The Carpentries documentation](https://docs.carpentries.org/) and our experience participating in The Carpentries community.